dilanka-rathnasiri/ckad/workloads/8_pod_lifecycle.md

 ## Pod conditions

+* Pod has a pod status
-* Array of boolean variables
+* Pod status has an array of boolean variables named `pod conditions`

+Pod conditions:
 1. PodScheduled
     * Pod has been scheduled to a node
 2. PodReadyToStartContainers